 It will come as a surprise to almost no one who lives here that the township of Lutsen is one of the snowiest places in Minnesota.
 This area of the state - the North Shore Highlands - is the snowiest part of Minnesota, thanks to Lake Superior's "lake effect."

 The area around Lutsen regularly receives more than 100 inches of snow.
-In 2019, they folks who live in the area were blessed with more than 124 inches of the white stuff, and in 2022-23, more than 150 inches were reported in inland areas near Lutsen.
+In 2019, the folks who live in the area were blessed with more than 124 inches of the white stuff, and in 2022-23, more than 150 inches were reported in inland areas near Lutsen.
 So, it's definitely a wonderful place for a winter getaway.

 Consider a stay at Cascade Lodge.
 It's adjacent to a state park, offers in-house dining at its restaurant, and affords spectacular Lake Superior views.
 Situated outside of Lutsen, proper, the lodge is a perfect jumping-off point for your winter adventures or a quick trip into Grand Marais.
-Book one of the resort's cabins to use as your basecamp.
+Book one of the resort's cabins to use as your base camp.
 You won't be disappointed by the lodge's amenities or its proximity to so many awesome things to do in winter in Minnesota.

-Jump start your day with a steaming cuppa joe from Fika Coffee.
+Jumpstart your day with a steaming cuppa joe from Fika Coffee.
 After you've fueled up, hit the trails.
-You can access more than 36 miles of groomed cross-country ski trails from Cascade Lodge.There are hundreds of additional miles of trails in the area.
+You can access more than 36 miles of groomed cross-country ski trails from Cascade Lodge.
+There are hundreds of additional miles of trails in the area.
 Snowshoeing is also a fun way to explore this wintertime wonderland.

 Fat bikers are welcome at Cascade Lodge and on many of the adjacent trails, and snowmobile enthusiasts will also appreciate the miles and miles of North Shore trails.
 Cascade River State Park is right next door to the resort, so be sure to take a short hike and visit the park's waterfalls.